csebooks/artificial-intelligence/content.en/iv-uncertain-knowledge-and-reasoning/_index.md

 The world being the way it is, however, practical demonstrations sometimes speak louder than proofs.
 The success of reasoning systems based on probability theory has been much more effective in making converts.
 We now look at how the axioms can be deployed to make inferences.

-13.3 INFERENCE USING FULL JOINT DISTRIBUTIONS
+## INFERENCE USING FULL JOINT DISTRIBUTIONS

-In this section we describe a simple method for **probabilistic inference**—that is, the compu-PROBABILISTIC INFERENCE

-tation of posterior probabilities for query propositions given observed evidence.
+In this section we describe a simple method for **probabilistic inference**—that is, the computation of posterior probabilities for query propositions given observed evidence.
 We use the full joint distribution as the “knowledge base” from which answers to all questions may be derived.
 Along the way we also introduce several useful techniques for manipulating equations involving probabilities.

-Section 13.3.
-Inference Using Full Joint Distributions 491

 WHERE DO PROBABILITIES COME FROM?